studersi/test-4/tutorial-7/README.md

 $> rm v3.0.0-rc2.tar.gz
 ```

-This unpacks the base part of the core rules in the directory `/apache/conf/owasp-modsecurity-crs-3.0.0-rc2`.
+This unpacks the base part of the Core Rules in the directory `/apache/conf/owasp-modsecurity-crs-3.0.0-rc2`.
 We create a link from `/apache/conf/crs` to this folder.
-Then we copy a file named `crs-setup.conf.example` to a new file `crs-setup.conf` and finally, we delete core rules tar file.
+Then we copy a file named `crs-setup.conf.example` to a new file `crs-setup.conf` and finally, we delete Core Rules tar file.

 The setup file allows us to tweak with many different settings.
 It is worth a look - if only to see what is all included.
 However, we are okay with the default settings and do not touch the file: We just make sure it is available under the new filename `crs-setup.conf`.
 Then we can continue to update the configuration to include the rules files.

 ###Step 2: Embedding Core Rules

-In Tutorial 6, in which we embedded ModSecurity itself, we marked out a section for the core rules.
-We now add the Include directive in this section.
+In Tutorial 6, in which we embedded ModSecurity itself, we marked out a section for the Core Rules.
+We now add two *Include* directives into this section.
 Specifically, four parts are added to the existing configuration.
-(1) The core rules base configuration, (2) a part for self-defined ignore rules before the core rules.
-Then (3) the core rules themselves and finally a part (4) for self-defined ignore rules after the core rules.
+(1) The Core Rules base configuration, (2) a part for self-defined rule exclusions before the Core Rules.
+Then (3) the Core Rules themselves and finally a part (4) for rule exclusions after the Core Rules.

-The ignore rules are rules used for managing the false alarms described above.
-Some false alarms must be prevented before the corresponding core rule is loaded.
+The rule exclusions are directives and rules used for managing the false alarms described above.
+Some false alarms must be prevented before the corresponding Core Rule is loaded.
 Some false alarms can only be intercepted following the definition of the core rule itself.
 But one thing at a time.
 Here is the new block of configuration which we will insert into the base configuration, we assembled when we enabled ModSecurity.

 ```bash
 # === ModSec Core Rules Base Configuration (ids: 900000-900999)